The official blog of the Lung Institute.

 Sputum is mucus that is loose in the lungs.
 It is something that you may cough up.

-Stem cell therapy is a treatment option for people with COPD.
+Cellular therapy is a treatment option for people with COPD.
 It harnesses the body’s natural healing abilities and may work to improve quality of life.
-Stem cell therapy can be performed during any stage of COPD.
+Cellular therapy can be performed during any stage of COPD.

-If you or a loved one suffers from COPD, stem cell therapy may be able to help.
+If you or a loved one suffers from COPD, cellular therapy may be able to help.
 Contact us today for more information.